Sympathetic magic: Correspondence

 Many societies have been documented as believing that, instead of requiring an image of an individual, influence can be exerted using something that they have touched or used.
-Consequently, the inhabitants of Tanna, Vanuatu in the 1970s were cautious when throwing away food or losing a fingernail, as they believed these small scraps of personal items could be used to cast a spell causing fevers.
+Consequently, the inhabitants of Tanna, Vanuatu, in the 1970s were cautious when throwing away food or losing a fingernail, as they believed these small scraps of personal items could be used to cast a spell causing fevers.
 Similarly, an 18th-century compendium of Russian folk magic describes how someone could be influenced through sprinkling cursed salt on a path frequently used by the victim, while a 15th-century crown princess of Joseon Korea is recorded as having cut her husband's lovers' shoes into pieces and burnt them.

-Hypotheses about prehistoric sympathetic magic
+Hypotheses about prehistoric use

 Sympathetic magic has been considered in relation to Paleolithic cave paintings such as those in North Africa and at Lascaux in France.
 The theory, which is partially based on studies of more modern hunter-gatherer societies, is that the paintings were made by magic practitioners who could potentially be described as shamans.
 The shamans would retreat into the darkness of the caves, enter into a trance state and then paint images of their visions, perhaps with some notion of drawing power out of the cave walls themselves.
 This goes some way towards explaining the remoteness of some of the paintings (which often occur in deep or small caves) and the variety of subject matter (from prey animals to predators and human hand-prints).
-In his book Primitive Mythology, Joseph Campbell stated that the paintings "...were associated with the magic of the hunt."
+In his book Primitive Mythology, Joseph Campbell stated that the paintings "were associated with the magic of the hunt".
 For him, this sympathetic magic was akin to a participation mystique, where the paintings, drawn in a sanctuary of "timeless principle", were acted upon by rite.

 In 1933, Leo Frobenius, discussing cave paintings in North Africa, pointed out that many of the paintings did not seem to be mere depictions of animals and people.
 To him, it seemed as if they were acting out a hunt before it began, perhaps as a consecration of the animal to be killed.
 In this way, the pictures served to secure a successful hunt.
-While others interpreted the cave images as depictions of hunting accidents or of ceremonies, Frobenius believed it was much more likely that "...what was undertaken [in the paintings] was a consecration of the animal effected not through any real confrontation of man and beast but by a depiction of a concept of the mind."
+While others interpreted the cave images as depictions of hunting accidents or of ceremonies, Frobenius believed it was much more likely that "what was undertaken [in the paintings] was a consecration of the animal effected not through any real confrontation of man and beast but by a depiction of a concept of the mind."